fazo96/ipfs-boards/README.md

 Moderation tools, encryption, friends lists, private messages, real time chat and other features will be attempted in the future

+### Under the hood

+This project is a web UI, [orbit-db-discussion-board](https://github.com/fazo96/orbit-db-discussion-board) is the underlying library

 ## Try it out

 Super early build hosted on IPFS: